 To understand why an efficient MTM program is important, let’s first begin with which populations typically qualify.
 While every health plan has different qualification criteria, generally patients must have several chronic conditions and take multiple medications to manage said conditions.
 Some health plans even stipulate the dollar amount of a patient’s annual medication spend to qualify.
 Because of their age and likelihood to suffer from multiple chronic conditions, Medicare-aged patients are the most frequent recipients of MTM services to manage their health.

 Detect: During a comprehensive medication review (CMR), a pharmacist spends time speaking with a patient about every medication they’re taking.
-Through this wholistic look at the entire medication regimen, pharmacists can often find duplicative or contraindicated medications.
+Through this holistic look at the entire medication regimen, pharmacists can often find duplicative or contraindicated medications.

 Correct: After identifying a medication problem, the pharmacist can then counsel the member on appropriate next steps.
 Pharmacists also engage with the prescribing provider to have the medication error corrected, ensuring the patient has the correct medications.